Centered on Civil Liberties & Political Issues, Human Development & Socioeconomic Matters

-In this developing region, people are manipulated so that not to exercise their civil rights, mainly those of political and social nature.
-Actually, the concurrent slogan of all Arab Spring uprisings “the people want to down the regime” comprises several intertwined must-haves: the demand of citizens to get rid of despotism, corruption and underdevelopment, and to govern themselves democratically through their freely elected representatives and political parties, and that the state should not interfere in their social life.
-Unfortunately, none of these demands seems to come about soon without further political and civil strife.
+In this developing region, most people are busy in securing their living needs or fear to lose their jobs and career or under some pressure not to exercise their civil rights, especially the ones of political and social nature.
+Actually, the concurrent slogan of all Arab Spring uprisings “the people want to down the regime” comprises several intertwined demands: to get rid of despotism, corruption, and underdevelopment; to be governed democratically through their freely elected representatives and political parties, and to stop the authorities from interfering in their civil and social life.
+Unfortunately, none of these demands seem to happen soon without further political and civil strife.

-Arab women are unjustly denied by law the right to grant their nationalities to their children and spouses.
-Over and above that we still see the so-called honor crime incorporated in the penal laws of Arab states and somewhat lionized in social traditions, not to speak of marriage of minors, domestic violence, sex abuse and sexual harassment.
+Arab women are unjustly denied by law the right to transfer their nationalities to their children and spouses.
+Over and above that, we still see the so-called honor crime incorporated in the penal laws of Arab states and somewhat lionized in social traditions—Let alone permitting the marriage of minors and tolerating domestic violence, sex abuse and sexual harassment of women.